 Brantley is a blue-collar town, with 37.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brantley is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Brantley who work in teaching (12.71%), office and administrative support (10.50%), and sales jobs (9.94%).

-The education level of Brantley citizens is a little higher than the average for US cities and towns: 21.93% of adults in Brantley have at least a bachelor's degree.
+The population of Brantley overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Brantley, 21.93% have at least a bachelor's degree.

 The per capita income in Brantley in 2010 was $19,208, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,832 for a family of four.
 However, Brantley contains both very wealthy and poor people as well.